How to build a wood fired pottery kiln books

 ISBN-13: 978-1-60059-295-9

 Review: After a long wait I finally got this book in my hands.
 It’s a great picture book and a comprehensive source on raku history, raku pottery, raku artwork, and best practices for raku artists.
 More important for me, it writes about how to build wood fired pottery kilns: 75 pages of kilns for raku firing, how to build raku kilns, and how to fire in a raku kiln.
 It describes in detail the building of two ceramic fiber kilns and a soft bricks raku kiln.
 Plus an interesting description of how to recycle and repurpose an old electrical kiln.
 The book’s main focus is gas firing, the reason is gas burners are the most common way to fire raku kilns today, and electrical kilns come as a good number two.
 Nevertheless; the book also describes 3 different wood fired raku kilns, and one burned with charcoal or coal.
 I expected this book to be one of few describing the charcoal raku kiln (with technical descriptions).
 And it does, but the topic is not covered in more than a page or two.
-The author’s description of how he built his first wood fired raku kiln without any research, and experienced all kinds of problems that took many firing to both understand and overcome, just sounds all too familiar.
-The book as expected focusing on what makes firing raku special, how quickly temperature changes affect the kiln, and what kind of consideration you need to take when designing and building a raku kiln.
+The author’s description of how he built his first wood fired raku kiln without any research, and experienced all kinds of problems that took many firing to both understand and overcome, sounds all too familiar.
+The book as expected focuses on what makes firing raku special, how quickly temperature changes affect the kiln, and what kind of consideration you need to take when designing and building a raku kiln.

 Book cover of The art of Firing bu Nils Lou